cypherbits/php-blake3/README.md

 BLAKE3 is an improved and faster version of BLAKE2.

-This extension uses the official BLAKE3 implementation, thus is single-threaded, but still faster than SHA256 or SHA512 on my benchmark on latest PHP 7.4.
+This extension uses the official BLAKE3 C implementation, thus is single-threaded, but still faster than SHA256 or SHA512 on my benchmark on latest PHP 7.4.

-Keys for HMAC is not working right now.
-And we need to change some things from Blake2 names to Blake3.

 Installation
 ------------